 Going Gearless: Do I Need Safety Equipment to Hike Half Dome?

 The main thing to know what your comfort level is and what your fitness level is.
-If you are a framing carpenter and a runner and think a 10-mile run is trivial, you almost certainly have the fitness, grip strength and comfort with heights to be just fine on the Cables.
-If you get woozy looking off a bridge and you consider five flat miles a long walk, you probably shouldn’t attempt Half Dome at all.
+If you are a framing carpenter and think a 10-mile run is trivial, you almost certainly have the fitness, grip strength and comfort with heights to be just fine on the Cables.
+If you get woozy looking off a bridge and you consider five flat miles a long walk, your probably going to have a miserable time on Half Dome and would be better off doing something else.
 But if you do, you might be safer with some safety equipment.
 Do you get seizures when you’re tired or stressed out?
 Then some safety gear seems mandatory.

 Are you guiding your child?